codacdanny/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-continuation of pointers and arrays
+My second array and strings readme for alx